TrieuTuanVi/KMEANS_ALGORITHM/README.md

 # Project Machine Learning: KMEANS ALGORITHM - CUSTOMER SEGMENTATION 👥👥👥
-This project will use the data companies can then outperform the competition by developing uniquely appealing products and services by Python language.
+This project aims to leverage company data to enable the development of uniquely appealing products and services, allowing them to outperform their competitors, all implemented using the Python programming language.

 ---